 The readers usually perform tasks in their present, so the present tense is appropriate and more comfortable to read than the past or future tense.

 It's common to omit you in instructional steps.
-Instructional steps are imperative statements where it's clear the reader is the subject.
+Instructional steps are imperative statements where it's clear that the reader is the subject.
 An implied subject makes the article less repetitive.

 Documentation must be unambiguous.
 Use the Oxford Comma to avoid confusion.
 Compare the following examples: